sourcejs/Source/docs/base/readme.md

 * [sourcejs-spec-dependencies](https://github.com/sourcejs/sourcejs-spec-dependencies)
 * [sourcejs-smiles](https://github.com/sourcejs/sourcejs-smiles)

+These extensions are able to extend both front-end and back-end part of the engine.
+To install any of official plugin, just use `npm install` in your `sourcejs/user` folder (note that some of them needs additional dependencies like [MongoDB](http://www.mongodb.org/) or [CouchDB](http://couchdb.apache.org/)).

-Follow [this guide](/docs/api/plugins) to jump into own SourceJS plugin development.
+Follow [this guide](/docs/api/plugins) to learn how to develop own plugins for SourceJS Platform.

 ## Contact us

 Leave your questions and feedback as [issues](https://github.com/sourcejs/Source/issues) on GitHub.
+Or [request a consultation](mailto:r@rhr.me) from SourceJS founders.